Water Play: Cool Off & Have Fun this Summer

 Why is water play so valuable for children?

-This observation from Georgina relates to the Victorian Early Years Learning and Development Framework Early Year’s Learning Framework which (outcome 4) which states: “Children are confident and involved learners – children use play to investigate, imagine and explore ideas”.
+This observation relates to the Victorian Early Years Learning and Development Framework Early Year’s Learning Framework which (outcome 4) which states: “Children are confident and involved learners – children use play to investigate, imagine and explore ideas”.

 Never is this more alive than when observing a child intently playing in and with water – observing, manipulating and beginning to understand the way this element behaves under different conditions.